-FAI Food, Hunger, Poverty, and Environment Pathway
+CFIE Food, Hunger, Poverty, and Environment Pathway

 The Food, Hunger, Poverty, Environment (FHPE) pathway focuses on the complex interrelationships among food production, food consumption, hunger, poverty, and the environment.
 Students in the pathway will explore how the production, consumption, and distribution of food resources are impacted by a variety of factors, including the availability of resources, income levels, and environmental degradation.
 Classes will also address the production of food in fragile environments and the sustainability of subsistence food systems, including the role of agricultural development in reducing hunger and poverty throughout the world.
-Undergraduate students can declare the Pathway through ECampus and will then have access to the opportunities available through the Food and Agribusiness Institute.
+Undergraduate students can declare the Pathway through ECampus and will then have access to the opportunities available through the Center for Food Innovation and Entrepreneurship.

 BUSN 150: Feeding the World